wendysegura/Simple_OS/README.md

 * More Info:
 * [GCC-CrossCompiler](https://wiki.osdev.org/GCC_Cross_Compiler)

-# Build binutils and a cross-compiled gcc, and we will put them into /usr/local/i386elfgcc, so let's export some paths now.
+# Build binutils and a cross-compiled gcc
+we will put them into /usr/local/cross-compiler, so let's export some paths now.
 Feel free to change them to your liking.
 * `export PREFIX="/usr/local/cross-compiler"`
 * `export TARGET=i686-elf`
 * `export PATH="$PREFIX/bin:$PATH"`